Agar

 void AG_ThreadCancel (AG_Thread th)

-int AG_ThreadJoin (AG_Thread th, void **exitVal)
+void AG_ThreadJoin (AG_Thread th, void **exitVal)

 void AG_ThreadExit (void *exitVal)

-int AG_ThreadKill (AG_Thread th, int signal)
+void AG_ThreadKill (AG_Thread th, int signal)

 AG_ThreadCreate() creates a new thread executing fn.
 The optional argument arg is passed to fn.
-On success, AG_ThreadCreate() initializes the th structure and returns 0.
-On failure, a fatal error is raised.
-The AG_ThreadTryCreate() variant returns an error if the thread could not be created.

 AG_ThreadExit() terminates the current thread. exitVal is an optional user pointer.